Connecting Applications with Services

 kubectl apply -f ./run-my-nginx.yaml kubectl get pods -l run=my-nginx -o wide

 NAME READY STATUS RESTARTS AGE IP NODE my-nginx-3800858182-jr4a2 1/1 Running 0 13s 10.244.3.4 kubernetes-minion-905m my-nginx-3800858182-kna2y 1/1 Running 0 13s 10.244.2.5 kubernetes-minion-ljyd

 kubectl get pods -l run=my-nginx -o yaml | grep podIP podIP: 10.244.3.4 podIP: 10.244.2.5

 You should be able to ssh into any node in your cluster and curl both IPs.
 Note that the containers are not using port 80 on the node, nor are there any special NAT rules to route traffic to the pod.
 This means you can run multiple nginx pods on the same node all using the same containerPort and access them from any other pod or node in your cluster using IP.
 Like Docker, ports can still be published to the host node's interfaces, but the need for this is radically diminished because of the networking model.

-You can read more about how we achieve this if you’re curious.
+You can read more about the Kubernetes Networking Model if you're curious.